Engine Parts Every Pilot Should Know

 Lubrication

 Lubrication is the blood of the engine.
-Without oil, the engine won’t take you very far, that is why it is so important to always check the engine oil and never fly below the manufactures recommendation.
-Here is what the oil does for us:
+Without oil, the engine won’t take you very far, which is why it is so important to always check the engine oil and never fly below the manufacturer's recommendation.
+Here’s what the oil does for us:

 • Lubricates engine parts which also prevents corrosion